What not to do on a safari in Africa – 10 Things to Avoid on Safari

 • Rushing about from one sighting to the next

 As we have seen above, don’t rush from one sighting to the other just because others have seen something interesting.
 There is the beauty of just being alone in a different sighting.
-It’s not good to go to a sighting where vehicles have crowded.
+It’s not good to go to a sighting where vehicles are crowded.

 If in case you hear of a sighting, and it’s a bit far from where you are, better just to stay around and check the other sighting as just a missed one.
-You might from the current sighting to the other only to waste a lot of time, and miss it.
+You might go from the current sighting to the other only to waste a lot of time, and miss it.

 The best way is to plan with your guide on what you would want to see the next day, and the guide will advise you on where you will start off from the crack of dawn.
 This will help you plan your itinerary accordingly to avoid mishaps and quick movements.